psychgen/MoBaPsychGen-QC-pipeline/README.md

 ## Folder structure

-This software was re-organized into a cleaner folder structure.
+Folder structure in this repository re-organized, as original placement of files was inconsistent and not very thought through.
-As older scripts may refer to obsolete location of the files, here is an overview of how files were relocated:
+As older scripts, e.g. ``qc_m1.sh`` or ``qc_m2.sh``, may refer to obsolete location of the files, here is an overview of how files were relocated:

 ```
 <old location>              <new location>